YtenSoftware/Nety/sphinx-doc/intro.rst

 |br|
 |br|

-What is ciscoconfparse good for?
+What is nety good for?
 ----------------------------------

 After several network evolutions, you may have a tangled mess of conflicting or